Nablus to Jericho: The Descent to the Jordan Valley (Part III)

 Still in a historical time warp, we walked down from this wind-swept hill to the village of Aqraba which has been identified as the biblical site of Akkrabim.
 Ruins and artifacts from various historical periods have been discovered here, but excavation efforts are slow.
 The most notable discovery is that of stones covered in Greek inscriptions, believed to come from a 5th century Byzantine church, which have been used in the building of the town’s main mosque.
 In Aqraba, which is economically depressed due to its proximity to Israeli settlements, land loss, and emigration, the only booming business is that of car theft from Israel.
 However, there are some efforts to promote less illicit entrepreneurial initiatives.
 The women’s association, where we ate lunch, is a local NGO that receives international funds to support small businesses run by women seeking to gain some financial independence.

-The view from an escarpment overlooking the Jordan Valley alongside a similar view taken in the early 1920s.
-Phot.(L) Norbert Schiller, (R) N. Schiller Collection.
-Karl Gröber
+The view from an escarpment overlooking the Jordan Valley in 1904.
+A similar view taken during our hike.
+Phot.(L) Norbert Schiller Collection, (R) Norbert Schiller

 After Aqraba, we trekked through wheat fields and olive groves, a landscape that became increasingly barren as we approached the edges of the Jordan Valley (Wadi el Ghor).
 Emerging from the fields, we encountered Route 505, one of the contested bypass or “apartheid” highways that have been carved out in the West Bank to exclusively accommodate the settlements by linking them with the coast.
 Dodging settler buses and military vehicles, we made it to the other side and continued our walk along an escarpment from where the Jordan Valley, 800 meters below sea level, came into full view.
 From the agricultural plains rise the valley’s dry bare mountains behind which the river and the hills on the Jordanian side are a mere haze.